sdss/mangadap/docs/parset_usage.rst

 .. just to avoid warnings

 .. _astropy.io.fits.Header: http://docs.astropy.org/en/stable/io/fits/api/headers.html#header

 Parameter sets are used to control the behavior of internal methods from top-level input.
-Paramater sets:
+Parameter sets:

-    - provide I/O methods for inspection, documentation, and logging
+    * provide I/O methods for inspection, documentation, and logging
-    - force parameters to have specific data types, including if the parameter should be callable
+    * force parameters to have specific data types, including if the parameter should be callable
-    - specify allowed options for method keyords
+    * specify allowed options for method keywords
-    - provide parameter descriptions
+    * provide parameter descriptions

 Beyond this and once instantiated, though, they are similar to a normal python dictionary.